SharpNet: Enhancing MLPs to Represent Functions with Controlled Non-differentiability: Feature Surface Construction from Meshes

 Given a CAD triangular mesh as input, sharp edges are identified by evaluating the dihedral angle between each pair of triangles that share an edge.
 As illustrated in Figure~\ref{fig:gen_c0_feature}(a), we obtain the sharp curve set, where the dihedral angles are smaller than a user specified threshold.
 The sharp curve set is represented as an undirected graph \(\mathcal{S}\) composed of all sharp edges together with their incident vertices.
 Next, we construct the feature surface \(M\) by expanding \(\mathcal{S}\) along certain guiding directions to form a strip‑like surface \(M\) that approximates the medial surface near the sharp edges.
 As illustrated in Figure~\ref{fig:gen_c0_feature}(b), for each sharp edge \(e_i \in \mathcal{S}\), we compute the angular bisector plane of its two adjacent triangle faces, which serves as an approximation of the local medial surface.
 For every edge \(e_i \in \mathcal{S}\), we then compute a guiding direction \(g_{e_i}\) of a unit vector, defined as a vector orthogonal to \(e_i\) and lying within its bisector plane, pointing to the model exterior.

-As illustrated in Figure~\ref{fig:gen_c0_feature}(c)(d), these edge‑based guiding directions are subsequently propagated to all vertices \(v_j\) of \(\mathcal{S}\) to obtain vertex guiding directions \(g_{v_j}\).
+As illustrated in Figure~\ref{fig:gen_c0_feature}(c,d), these edge‑based guiding directions are subsequently propagated to all vertices \(v_j\) of \(\mathcal{S}\) to obtain vertex guiding directions \(g_{v_j}\).
 For a vertex \(v\), let \(\mathbf{E}_v\) denote the set of all edges incident to \(v\).
 When \(\norm{\mathbf{E}_v} = 1\), i.e., when the degree satisfies \(\deg(v)=1\), the vertex \(v\) is an end vertex, and we directly assign its guiding direction \(g_v\) to be identical to the guiding direction \(g_e\) of its unique incident edge \(e\).
 When \(\norm{\mathbf{E}_v} > 1\), we require \(g_v\) to align as closely as possible with the bisector planes of all edges in \(\mathbf{E}_v\), meaning that the dot product between \(g_v\) and the normal of each bisector plane should be as close to zero as possible.
 Although the mean of the edge guiding directions \(\Sigma_{e \in \mathbf{E}_v} g_e/\norm{\mathbf{E}_v}\) provides a reasonable approximation, it is not exact.
 Ideally, as shown in Figure~\ref{fig:gen_c0_feature}(c), the bisector planes of all incident edges should intersect along a single line, and we take the direction of this line as \(g_v\).

-Taking all the above considerations into account, we determine the guiding direction \(g_v\) for any vertex \(v\) by minimizing the following energy:
+Taking these considerations into account, we determine the guiding direction \(g_v\) for each vertex \(v\) by minimizing the following energy:

 where \(\mathbb{S}^2\) denotes the unit sphere.
-The first term of the energy encourages \(g_v\) to align with the bisector planes of the incident edges, while the second term prevents \(g_v\) from deviating too far from the mean of the edge directions \(\{g_{e_i}\}\), providing additional robustness in the optimization and correctly handling vertices of degree one, where the vertex lies at the end of a sharp edge.
+The first term encourages \(g_v\) to lie within the bisector planes of the incident edges, while the second prevents \(g_v\) from deviating too far from the mean of the edge directions \(\set{g_{e_i}}\).
+This improves robustness and also handles degree-one vertices correctly.

-Given a prescribed width parameter \(w\), we offset each vertex \(v\in\mathcal{S}\) along its guiding direction \(g_v\) by \(\pm w\).
-This bidirectional displacement transforms the polyline feature set \(\mathcal{S}\) into a strip-like surface \(M\), as illustrated in Figure~\ref{fig:gen_c0_feature}(e)(f).
-By construction, \(M\) lies in close proximity to the original mesh surface and serves as a localized representation of the surface where the distance field exhibits a directional derivative jump.
+Given a width parameter \(w\), we then offset each vertex \(v\in\mathcal{S}\) by \(\pm w\) along its guiding direction $g_v$.
+This bidirectional displacement converts the polyline feature set \(\mathcal{S}\) into a strip-like surface \(M\), as shown in Figure~\ref{fig:gen_c0_feature}(e,f).
+By construction, \(M\) remains close to the original mesh and provides a localized representation of the region where the distance field exhibits a directional-derivative jump.